Commit Phase Family Dinner held at Schriever SFB

 |0

-This work, Commit Phase Family Dinner held at Schriever SFB [Image 5 of 5], by SrA Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commit Phase Family Dinner held at Schriever SFB, by SrA Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.